 Base salary.
-Mr. Talbot's employment agreement provides for an initial annual base salary of \$200,000 and, commencing February 2, 2014, an annual base salary of \$300,000 during the remaining term of the agreement.
-The employment agreement provides that our board of directors (or a committee thereof) will review Mr. Talbot's base salary on a periodic basis which, commencing with fiscal year 2015, will be on an annual basis, and has discretion to increase (but not decrease) his base salary level.
+Mr. Talbot's employment agreement provides for an annual base salary of \$300,000.
+The employment agreement provides that our Compensation Committee will review Mr. Talbot's base salary on an annual basis, and has discretion to increase (but not decrease) his base salary level.
+Mr. Talbot's annual base salary was increased to \$310,000, effective as of February 1, 2015, and \$325,000, effective as of January 31, 2016.

 Annual bonus.
 During the term of the employment agreement, Mr. Talbot is eligible to receive an annual performance bonus, payable in cash, for each fiscal year during the term of the employment agreement.
-Mr. Talbot's target bonus for each fiscal year during the term of the employment agreement is equal to 50% of his base salary for the applicable year, with the actual amount of his bonus for any year to be determined by our board of directors (or a committee thereof).
+Mr. Talbot's target bonus for each fiscal year during the term of the employment agreement is equal to 50% of his base salary for the applicable year, with the actual amount of his bonus for any year to be determined by our Compensation Committee.

 Equity awards.
-The employment agreement provides that Mr. Talbot will be considered for an equity award under our 2013 Performance Incentive Plan, the terms and conditions of which will be established by our board of directors (or a committee thereof) in its sole discretion.
+The employment agreement provides that Mr. Talbot will be considered for an equity award under our 2013 Performance Incentive Plan, the terms and conditions of which will be established by our Board (or a committee thereof) in its sole discretion.